 That you are interested in applying for Beyond U.

-Students working at Supportive Housing of Waterloo (SHOW) will work closely with the Executive Director (ED) as she manages SHOW.
+Students working at Supportive Housing of Waterloo (SHOW) will work closely with the Executive Director (ED) and other SHOW staff.
 Opportunities include:

 - Identifying granting agencies and completing grant applications